Canon SX730 vs Leica X Typ 113

 It is notable that the SX730 offers wifi support, while the X Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
+Both the SX730 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The SX730 was replaced by the Canon SX730 HS, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX730 and the Leica X Typ 113?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.